-As we head into the Fourth of July holiday, lots of dogs will be traveling to various lakes and beaches with their families.
+As we head into summer, lots of dogs will be traveling to various lakes and beaches with their families.
 While the dogs swim, run, play fetch and chase squirrels, it’s important for dog owners to keep some safety tips in mind.
 The following are some ideas to help keep your dog safe at the lake this summer.

 1. Don’t forget your ID!